 Thomas Boggs Arrives

 Thomas Boggs became involved with Huey’s in 1976 at the Midtown location.
 He always had a knack for the hospitality industry.
 At age 14, he started work at Rexall Drugstore as a soda jerk.
 In regards to this job, he was quoted as saying, “I’d been bitten by the bug of the restaurant industry.”
 He credited Davis Rexall for teaching him the basics of service and providing him his true start in the hospitality industry.
 Later, Boggs married Charlotte Edge and had three daughters- Lauren, Ashley and Samantha.
 He eventually went back to finish his degree at the University of Memphis and waited tables at TGI Fridays.
 He went on to work in the corporate offices of Friday’s in Dallas, traveling to open their new outlets.
 After leaving Friday’s, he moved back to Memphis and started working at Huey’s as a bartender in 1976.
 The experience he gained from Friday’s allowed him to move into management and quickly became a partner with Jay Sheffield.
 Huey’s was just a bar at that time, but Boggs saw a new trend coming.
 He began building a menu, transitioning Huey’s from a bar into a casual dining restaurant.
-In 1982, Thomas Boggs remarries to Wight Fulton and they added to two sons to his legacy, Alex and Fulton.
+In 1982, Thomas Boggs remarried to Wight Fulton, and they added two sons, Alex and Fulton, to his legacy.
 Thomas and Wight were both very involved in the Memphis Restaurant Association and Wight was the MRA Executive Director for over ten years.
 Boggs and Jay Sheffield decided to expand and open Huey’s East in 1991.
 Cordova, Downtown, and Collierville quickly followed.
 Then Southaven, Southwind, and Poplar opened in 2000-2002.
 Boggs’ three daughters helped open and manage Huey’s East, Cordova, and Collierville.
 Eventually, Boggs became the CEO and co-owner of Huey’s.
 He was also partner in other successful high profile restaurants in Memphis, including Folk’s Folly, Tsunami, Molly’s La Casita, and Half Shell.